UNCLASSIFIED (U)

 Authorized/Ordered Departure

 Add the "Assistance" language to the bottom of the Travel Advisory.
-Disseminate the cleared Travel Advisory via MASCOT using the Travel Advisory tag.
+Disseminate the cleared Travel Advisory via STEP.

 7 FAM 068 Appendix A Alert Actions Menu